Internship Position at CEA LIST - LSL

 Cybersecurity and Safety analysis with Frama-C / Eva

 The French Alternative Energies and Atomic Energy Commission (CEA) is a key player in research, development, and innovation.
-Drawing on the widely acknowledged expertise gained by its 16,000 staff spanned over 9 research centers with a budget of 4.1 billion Euros, CEA actively participates in more than 400 European collaborative projects with a large number of academic (notably as a member of Paris-Saclay University) and industrial partners.
+Drawing on the widely acknowledged expertise gained by its 16,000 staff spanned over 9 research centers with a budget of 4.1 billion Euros, CEA actively participates in more than 400 European collaborative projects with numerous academic (notably as a member of Paris-Saclay University) and industrial partners.
 Within the CEA Technological Research Division, the CEA List institute addresses the challenges coming from smart digital systems.

 Among other activities, CEA List’s Software Safety and Security Laboratory (LSL) research teams design and implement automated analysis in order to make software systems more trustworthy, to exhaustively detect their vulnerabilities, to guarantee conformity to their specifications, and to accelerate their certification.
 In particular, the Frama-C platform is dedicated to perform a wide range of analyses over C programs (with an experimental C++ front-end).